learn-co-curriculum/phase-4-active-record-associations-review-readme/README.md

 SELECT * FROM authors WHERE id = #{post.author_id}
 ```

-And you could lookup an author's posts like this:
+And you could look up a given `author`'s posts like this:

 ```ruby
 Post.where("author_id = ?", author.id)